akronym-org/GDPR/README.md

 * This tool doesn't have a security audit.
 Don't use it!
 * GDPR uses SeaORM, which supports Postgres, MySQL and SQLite.

-## How to
+## Roadmap

 The available features are (going to be):

-* show/save permissions per table, per field, with wildcard
+* show/save permissions per table, per field, with wildcards
 * `replace` / `patch`: update permissions, granular/universal, with wildcards
-* create knex migrations you can put into your `extensions/migrations
+* easily seed roles and permissions

 ## Auditing permissions